robwilstocco/robwilstocco/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Robert Wilson and my nickname is "Stocco"!
+## My name is Robert Wilson and I am a frontend developer!

 ## Tools and Technologies: